Botanical Name: Malus 'Prairie Fire'

-Form: Rounded crown, upright growth.
+Form: Deciduous.
+Rounded crown, upright growth.

-Flower Form: Typical crabapple blooms.
+Flower Form: Typical crabapple blossoms.

 Pruning: Prune to remove suckers and watersprouts, prune as young trees to develop good branch structure.

 Comments: Beauty for all seasons.
 Prolific flower production in the Spring.
 Blooms are very clear and bright, never muddy, new foilage is an attractive purple-maroon, becomes reddish-green and then red, orange and purple in the Fall.
 Red fruit is persistent into late Fall, even Winter- that is if the birds don't eat them by then.
 No littering problems, as birds relish the fruit and will eat it directly off the tree.
-RESTRICTED STATES, AE, AK, GU, HI, PR
+RESTRICTED STATES, AE, AK, GU, HI, PR.

 Unable to ship to: AE AK GU HI PR